Sauradeep1/CS5500-IIT-Hyd-Reinforcement-Learning-RL/Deep Q Learning (DQN) with Pong & Mountain Car/README.md

 VPG can be used for environments with either discrete or continuous action spaces
 ______________________________________________________________________
 PROBLEM STATEMENT :
-Implement theDQNalgorithm to solve the tasks envisioned by the two environments.
+PART 1 ----> Implement theDQNalgorithm to solve the tasks envisioned by the two environments.
 For the Pong-v0 environment consider pre-processing of the frames (to arrive at state formulation) using the following step(s).
 • Convert the RGB image into grayscale and downsample the resultant grayscale image.